PEAK-Legacy/PyDicia/README.txt

 Package Shipment and Address Verification with ``PyDicia``
 ==========================================================

+New in 0.1a3
+  * Added ``FlatRateLargeBox`` and ``ExpressMailPremiumService`` tags, for use with DAZzle 8.0 and up.

+New in 0.1a2
+  * Dropped MS Windows requirement; you can now use PyDicia to generate XML for the Endicia Mac client, or to be sent via download or networked directory to a Windows client.

+  * Added a ``Shipment.run()`` method to allow running multiple batches in sequence.

+  * Fixed the ``Status.ToZip4`` attribute (it was incorrectly spelled ``ToZIP4``, and thus didn't work).

 PyDicia is a Python interface to endicia.com's postal services client, DAZzle.
 Using DAZzle's XML interface, PyDicia can be used to print shipping labels, envelopes, postcards and more, with or without prepaid US postage indicia